Center for Arts & History

 - Capital Campaign

 The first series of Open Houses took place July 16-20, 2018.
 Comments received on or before Monday, July 23, 2018 at midnight (MST) were gathered and forwarded to City leadership for review.
-The Library and Arts & History will host a second series of Open Houses in Spring 2019.
+The Library and Arts & History will host a second series of Open Houses in Summer 2019.
 Dates TBA.

 Originally built as a hardware warehouse in the 1940s, the current Main Library was converted to a library in 1973.
 With increased attendance and program participation, the building no longer meets the needs of a growing population or keeps pace with the ever-evolving programming, technology and services of a modern-day library.
 At the same time, the Boise City Department of Arts & History, as a catalyst for bringing people together through a variety of cultural offerings, is not immediately accessible to the public in its current location.
 Together with the Library, a Center for Arts & History will anchor and strengthen the vitality of the Cultural District with a dedicated space for local arts, history, cultural resources and programming.